Katy Perry Will Compete With Arch Enemy Taylor Swift On The Charts

 — ✘ (@itsashleyjames) February 7, 2017

 Ms. Perry is still a superstar, but she has a lot to prove these days.
-Perry’s most recent single “Rise” failed to hit the top ten and a performance of it at the Democratic National Convention this summer didn’t help matters much.
+Perry’s most recent single “Rise” failed to hit the top 10 and a performance of it at the Democratic National Convention this summer didn’t help matters much.
 When a Britney Spears fan tweeted that her career was over after the song failed to perform, Perry answered back.

 @godneybjs see you at my show 2K17????